johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

-# Aggregating Oil Production Streams at a DSU (Project) Level to Assess Development Schemes and Economics with Pandas GroupBy
+# Aggregating Oil Production Streams at a DSU (Project) Level to Assess Development Strategy and Economics with Pandas GroupBy

 **Description:** One of the primary concerns of operators developing acreage for oil and gas is how best to spend capital getting the resource out of the ground.
 Common questions arise such as "how many wells should we drill?" and "how much fluid should we pump in each well?".
 This is a hot topic of debate in the industry, many operators right next to each other in the same basin are developing their assets very differently.
 In this project, I step through how to use Python and the Pandas GroupBy function to aggregate the production streams for all wells in a DSU, then visualize the results of different development strategies in an informative manner.
 Different development schemes are compared to one another to determine the DSUs with the most productive capital.